prepashelter/prepashelter.github.io/_posts/2026-02-02-jobelix-ai-cv-tailoring.md

 Applying online is broken.

 If you **don’t tailor your CV**, you’re rejected.
-If you **do tailor it**, you’re ignored anyway — and you just lost 20 minutes.
+If you **do tailor it**, you’re ignored anyway, and you just lost 20 minutes.

 That’s why we built **Jobelix**.